 The transportation planning effort prepared as part of this study is limited to roadway traffic volume projections.
 Future recommendations are focused on roadway lane configurations.
 Specific intersection geometry and traffic control will require additional study as development plans become more detailed.
-Traffic signals will likely be required at all major intersections.
-Additional traffic signals could be provided between these major intersections based on access needs of local land uses.
-When possible, these traffic signal locations should conform to the Pima County DOT requirements.
+Traffic signals may be required at all major intersections and to provide local access, but will be based on traffic signal warrant studies that meet accepted traffic engineering standards that conform to the Pima County DOT requirements.